Notice of Annual General Meeting 2021 of Catena Media plc.

 The Nomination Committee proposes that the auditor’s fees shall be payable in accordance with approved invoice.

-Agenda item 13; Retirement of Board of Directors and election of new Board of Directors and Chairman of the Board of Directors
+Agenda item 13; Election of Board of Directors and Chairman of the Board of Directors

 Information regarding the proposed members of the Board of Directors